BoyceLab/ALSAI/README.md

 ## ⚠️ Data Privacy

 This training program contains no patient data.
 All example data in prompt templates is fictional or de-identified.
-See [Module 6 security guidance](docs/module-6/antigravity.md#security-data-governance-checklist) for guidance on using AI tools safely with research data.
+See [Module 6 security guidance](docs/module-6/antigravity.md#security-data-governance-checklist) for guidance on using AI tools safely with research data..